 “Bogening” is my own individual term for this, derived from the above cartoon.
-It is a kind of defense, or ploy mimicking a defense, in which a person or group is given license, both to act and be free of culpability for having acted.
+It is a kind of defense, or ploy mimicking a defense, in which a person or group is given license both to act and be free of culpability for having acted.

 The mad scientist will answer questions frankly, until he is asked to produce documentation, or recall specifics.
 At this point, he tells investigators that Mrs. Bogen is in charge of keeping all the records.
 He has already implied it would be unfair, and against a sort of localized patriotism, to drill Mrs. Bogen and force a truthful and detailed statement from her.
-A Mrs. Bogen serves this purpose—of being simultaneously entrusted with responsibility, and too feeble, too put-upon, to be held accountable.
+A Mrs. Bogen serves this purpose—of being entrusted with responsibility, but too feeble, too put-upon, to be held accountable.

 When of late we’ve seen this foisted-on-America notion, that large numbers of people can be too good-hearted, too hard-working, basically too burdened with the virtue of simplicity—too much the human incarnation of a rippling flag, or gingham tablecloth in an old-time eatery, not to be cruelly insulted by demands for rationality—we’ve seen Bogening in action.
 To vote is a sacred right.
 To anticipate that the candidate you favor will reflect in office his well-established track record, is a small and meetable challenge.

 And yet, in true Bogening fashion, it is held snobbish and unkind to blame the Simple and the Good for not voting intelligently.